willstepp/writings/aura-dim/notes.md

+They get so happy.
+And it makes me very sad.
+Because something has been lost.

 The workers on the assembly line are folding some organic matter from a black square into a ball.

 13b ======================================================